Advance Equality for Black Communities With a Career in Business Management

 Business managers have a unique opportunity to use their innovative ideas to grow businesses, build wealth, lead communities, and change the economic landscape.
 However, the realm of corporate leadership is still white male-dominated and deeply lacking in diversity.
-The Harvard Business Review reports that Black professionals are far less likely to hold white-collar managerial positions than their white colleagues; in this regard, white men are followed by Hispanic men and white women.
+The Harvard Business Review reports that Black professionals are far less likely to hold white-collar managerial positions than their white colleagues.

 The Need for More Black Entrepreneurs and Business Managers

 This disparity in white-collar jobs as a whole also translates into business ownership.
-As of 2019, only 2.3% of employer firms (businesses with more than one employee) in the US were Black-owned.
+As of 2019, only 2.3% of US employer firms (businesses with more than one employee) were Black-owned.
 This stems from several major factors related to systemic racism.

-Street,” a national paragon of African American affluence.
-Consequently, Black-owned entrepreneurship began declining in the 1940s before resurging in the 1980s.
+As a consequence of racial violence, racist legal and financial policies, and other forms of systemic oppression, Black-owned entrepreneurship began declining in the 1940s before resurging in the 1980s.
 More recently, Black-owned small businesses were those hit hardest by the pandemic.

-Education for rising generations of Black Americans is the key to achieving all of this, beginning with financial literacy.
-Black students who pursue one or more degrees in business management at an equity-driven college or university will gain not only the tools and knowledge they need to succeed, but essential support and encouragement as well.
+Accessible education for rising generations of Black Americans is the key to achieving further equity in business management.
+Black students who pursue degrees in business management at equity-driven colleges or universities will gain not only the tools and knowledge they need to succeed, but essential support, connections, and encouragement as well.

 HBCUs Can Help You Start a Career in Business Management